StevenTammen/bibledocs.org/content/site/elevator-pitch-why-this-ministry/_index.md

 ## 3. Technical advantages

-This site has a lot of careful design that has gone into it.
+This site has a lot of careful design that has gone into it, giving it a competitive edge.
+(At least in my completely-biased opinion).
 For example:

 ### 3.1 Superior raw performance